 - 1.1 This protocol is a guideline to be used by counsel and the Courts.
 It is intended to encourage and facilitate the use of electronic documents for civil cases in the High Court, Court of Appeal and Supreme Court. - 1.2 This protocol is not intended to effect any change to the requirements of the High Court Rules, the Court of Appeal (Civil) Rules 2005 or the Supreme Court Rules 2004.
-However, each court may, by practice note, modify the requirements relating to the number of hard copies of documents that must be filed in the event that a document is filed in compliant electronic format. - 1.3 This protocol is subject to modification in particular cases, and as technology evolves and experience is gained in the use of electronic document management. - 1.4 A party must advise the Registrar if directions are sought to modify, or add to, the default directions set out below. - 1.5 This protocol does not apply to applications for leave to appeal or other interlocutory applications (unless a court directs otherwise in a particular case). - 1.6 In this protocol, "casebook" means: - a) In the High Court, the pleadings, evidence (including briefs of evidence), the common bundle referred to in r 9.4 of the High Court Rules, submissions and authorities: - b) In the Court of Appeal, the case on appeal referred to in r 40 of the Court of Appeal (Civil) Rules, submissions and authorities; and - c) In the Supreme Court, the case on appeal referred to in r 35 of the Supreme Court Rules, submissions and authorities. - 1.7 This protocol replaces the protocol issued by the Higher Courts on 10 December 2015.
+However, each court may, by practice note, modify the requirements relating to the number of hard copies of documents that must be filed in the event that a document is filed in compliant electronic format.1 - 1.3 This protocol is subject to modification in particular cases, and as technology evolves and experience is gained in the use of electronic document management. - 1.4 A party must advise the Registrar if directions are sought to modify, or add to, the default directions set out below. - 1.5 This protocol does not apply to applications for leave to appeal or other interlocutory applications (unless a court directs otherwise in a particular case). - 1.6 In this protocol, "casebook" means: - a) In the High Court, the pleadings, evidence (including briefs of evidence), the common bundle referred to in r 9.4 of the High Court Rules, submissions and authorities: - b) In the Court of Appeal, the case on appeal referred to in r 40 of the Court of Appeal (Civil) Rules, submissions and authorities; and - c) In the Supreme Court, the case on appeal referred to in r 35 of the Supreme Court Rules, submissions and authorities. - 1.7 This protocol replaces the protocol issued by the Higher Courts on 27 May 2016.
+This revision modifies the heading to reflect the change in name from Higher Courts to Senior Courts.